 Voice over showreels gets their quality from the performance that happens in the studio.
 It takes teamwork between us, the recording studio, and you, the voice over talent.
 Our audio engineers have recorded thousands of voiceover sessions.
 After listening to so many voices over recordings we have gotten good at hearing what is required for a certain ad.
 We will coach you through the process and draw out of you the best performance and approach to the script being delivered.
 In saying this, being prepared when you come into the studio is super important.
 Professional voice-over artists are prepared before they come into the studio.

 Recording the voice-over showreel is the second most important phase in the process.
 Once the voice has been recorded, we then need to edit the voice for the best takes and treat the voice.
 Editing the takes will means finding the best bits that make up a whole script read which is exactly how you would want a potential client to hear your delivery of the script.
 Some reads will require that remove the breaths and others will require us to leave them in.
 We will adjust times between words and sentences to make sure it all flows very well.
 Once we have the cut that we want we will then treat the voice.
-This means adding compression, de-essing, equalisation, and other processes that make the voice sound like a finished, chic, expensive, and super professional voice.
+This means adding compression, de-essing, equalisation.
+Other processes also make the voice sound finished, chic, expensive, and super professional.

 Once we have the voice sounding as it should we then need to add music into certain sections.
 Most voice over showreels will have some music added into certain areas.
 This is to make the showreel sound just like a real TVC or corporate ad.
-Finally, when the music and ads are sounding complete, we then focus on the order in which each ad should occur.
-The showreel will always start with the introduction and then flow into the most captivating selection of all the ads recorded and quickly crossfade into the next.
+Eventually, the music and ads will sound complete.
+We then focus on the order in which each ad should occur.
+The showreel will always start with the introduction.
+It should then flow into the most captivating selection of all the ads recorded.
+We quickly crossfade into the next.
 Staying on any ad too long will make the listener lose interest.
 They want to find their voice fast, so you have only a short time to sell your style and tone.

 Hopefully, this article has helped you understand the process of recording a voiceover showreel.
 Many people call up why it takes a while to get a good voice over showreel.
 It’s a process and it takes time.
 For more information about recording a voice-over showreel and kick-starting your voice over career contact us on 0408 300 402 or email firstname.lastname@example.org.